syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.NETCORE/columns.md

 # Columns in ##Platform_Name## MultiColumn Combobox control

-The columns are essential elements that enhance the usability and functionality of MultiColumn ComboBox.
-The `columns` property allow you to define what data fields to display, how to format and style them, and how to enable interactive features within the MultiColumn Combobox.
+The [columns](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Columns) property allow you to define what data fields is to be displayed in the MultiColumn ComboBox.

 You can customize the column by using `e-multicolumncombobox-column` tag helper, which provides options such as `field`, `header`, `width`, `format`, `template` and more.

-## Column Field
+## Adding column field

 Specifies the data fields to be displayed in each column, mapping the fields from the data source to the multicolumn combobox.
 You can use the `field` property to add field content.

-## Column Header
+## Setting header

 You can define the column header by using `header` property, which is used to display the column header.

-## Column Width
+## Setting width

 You can define the column width by using `width` property.

-## Column Format

-The `format` property is used to control how data is displayed in each column.

-## Column Textalign
+## Setting text align

 You can use the `textAlign` property to define the text alignment of the column.

-## Column Template
+## Setting template

 You can use the `template` property to customize the each cell of the column.
 It accepts either a template string or an HTML element.

-## Display as CheckBox
+## Setting display as checkBox

 You can use `displayAsCheckBox` property to display the column value as checkbox instead of a boolean value.
 By default, the value is `false`.

-## Custom attributes
+## Setting custom attributes

 You can use the `customAttributes` property to customize the CSS styles and attributes of each column's content cells.